 St. Mary's University provides confidential counselling to current students.
 Our campus counsellors are sensitive and respectful listeners who work with students to assist in identifying and resolving personal problems and academic concerns.
-Students are welcome to book an appointment online or contact the counsellors by sending an email to counselling@stmu.ca.
+Students have access to a one-time intake as well as eight (8) subsequent sessions which renew annually in May.
+Students are welcome to book an appointment online using the Jane app or by contacting the counsellors directly by sending an email to counselling@stmu.ca.